 Finalize Integrations: MyScouts and Respect in Sport will be integrated.
 Ensuring all training can be accessed and tracked properly is a critical component to finalize before launching the platform.
 We will make sure everything works before we launch the platform, even if it results in a delay.

+We will communicate the actual launch date once we have finalized all integrations.
 We are aiming to launch the new platform early in the new Scouting Year.
 However, the launch is dependent upon our confidence that our volunteers will have a fantastic learning experience.

 Frequently Asked Questions